Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Key Areas Covered by Fintech Regulations

-So, what are the areas covered by fintech compliances?
+So, what are the areas covered by fintech compliance?
 Let’s look at the same below.

 • Data Privacy and Security: How fintech companies collect, store, and use customer data.